Bartosz-Kowalczyk/Drum_Machine/README.md

 # Drum_Machine

-Super simple drum machine maked with HTML, CSS and pure JS.
+Super simple drum machine maked with HTML, CSS and vanilla JS.

 ## Instalation

-Just copy all files to your web server.
-No SDK and/or framework needed.
+Just copy the code.
+No libraries and/or framework needed.